mocobeta/embcli/docs/docs/vector_search.md

 ```
 Documents ingested successfully.
-Vector store: chroma (collection: catcafe)
+Vector store: lancedb (collection: catcafe)
-Persist path: ./chroma
+Persist path: ./lancedb
 ```

 ### `--vector-store` option

 `--vector-store` option specifies the vector store to use for storing embeddings.
-Currently, it only supports `chroma`.

 ### `--persist-path` option

 `--persist-path` option specifies the path to persist the vector store.
 The default is different for each vector store.
-For Chroma, the default is `./chroma`.
+For LanceDB, the default is `./lancedb`.

 To use a different path from the default, run the following command: